Callback Contact +1 786 233 6668

 Next, the indicators were grouped into sub-parameters according to theme.
 The scores for sub-parameters were calculated by summing up the weighted values of their indicators.

-The scores six of the seven key parameters (namely, excluding Economic Mobility) were calculated by summing up the values of their sub-parameters, with each given equal weighting.
+The scores of six of the seven key parameters (namely, excluding Economic Mobility) were calculated by summing up the values of their sub-parameters, with each given equal weighting.
 These scores were multiplied by 100 so that the maximum value for each parameter is 100.

 Sub-parameter = ∑ weighted individual indicators